-Fostering Collaboration of Services for LGBTQIA+ Newcomers in NL: A Training for Service for Providers
+Fostering Collaboration of Services for LGBTQIA+ Newcomers in NL: A Training for Service Providers

 This workshop examines the health and wellbeing of LGBTQIA+ Newcomers in Newfoundland and Labrador.
 The experiences of LGBTQIA+ newcomers are different to those of other newcomers, and have unique settlement needs to the broader newcomer population.
 LGBTQIA+ newcomers often face compounded discrimination based on gender and/or sexual orientation, newcomer status, and race.
 This workshop will provide attendees a better understanding of barriers and best practices to fostering wellbeing, community and creating connection.